Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/04 - Build Management/README.md

 Skill Description
 ------------------
-The Fellow understands the process of managing and automating the build and delivery of software builds
+The Fellow will be comfortable with the process of managing and automating a build system.

 Outputs
 ----------
-After attaining this skill, and as a demonstration of it, a Fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

 1. An exercise that covers the following operations:
   - Setting up a pipeline using a configuration tool to automate the build process and automatically generate builds for every commit to a repository